-Assessment: Program delivery will combine both class-based tasks and practical components Assessment. in a real gym environment at the school.
+Assessment: Program delivery will combine both class-based tasks and practical components in a real gym environment at the school.
 This involves the delivery of a range of fitness programs to clients within the school community (students, teachers, and staff).
 A range of teaching/learning strategies will be used to deliver the competencies.
 These include: Practical tasks Hands-on activities involving participants/clients Group work Practical experience within the school sporting programs and fitness facility Log Book of practical experience Evidence contributing towards competency will be collected throughout the course.
 This process allows a student's competency to be assessed in a holistic approach that integrates a range of competencies.
-NOTE: This program involves a mandatory 'outside subject' weekly component as follows: • Term 5, 6 or 7: 90 minutes per week across a minimum of 5 consecutive weeks - delivering fitness programs and services to an adult client, undertaken at the school gym or an alternative fitness facility sourced by the school.
+NOTE: This program involves a mandatory 'outside subject' weekly component as follows: Term 5, 6 or 7: 90 minutes per week across a minimum of 5 consecutive weeks - delivering fitness programs and services to an adult client, undertaken at the school gym or an alternative fitness facility sourced by the school.
 Term 6: a minimum of one session (60 minutes) - delivering a gentle exercise session to an older adult client (age 50+), undertaken at the school gym or an alternative fitness facility sourced by the school.
 All other practical experiences have been timetabled within class time.
 Students will keep a Log Book of these practical experience (minimum 40 hours).
 Pathways: The Certificate III in Fitness will predominantly be used by students seeking to enter the fitness industry and/or as an alternative entry into University: Example: Exercise Physiologist; Teacher - Physical Education; Sport Scientist.
-Fees: User Pay Fees - Nil 1 333.
-Costs in addition to User Pay Fees: Year 11/12 \$500 - External provider (non- refundable) (fee comprises of \$365 participation fee + \$55 first aid + \$80 program fee), 2 year course.
+Fees: Year 11/12 \$500 - External provider (non-refundable) (fee comprises of \$365 participation fee + \$55 first aid + \$80 program fee), 2 year course. \$20 A non-refundable fee applies upon enrolment into the course for printing of certificates.
 Excursions costs to industry specific visits eg. outdoor boot camps and gym facilities approx. \$50.
-Further information: Please contact Mr Poole, Head of Department - Health, Physical & Education Tatalor illiorillation. physical education@caloundrashs.eq.edu.au physical_caddation@calculation.cq.cad.ad
+Further information: Please contact Mr Poole, Head of Department - Health, Physical & Education physical_education@caloundrashs.eq.edu.au